concourse/concourse/README.md

 ### Configuring a Pipeline

-There is no GUI for configuring Concourse.
-Instead, pipelines are configured as declarative YAML files:
+Concourse has no GUI for configuration.
+Instead, pipelines are defined in declarative YAML files:

 ```yaml